-For an actress who's draped in designer clothing and primped to the nines for a big photo shoot, Devery Jacobs is impressively cool.
-Even under bright lights at Industria — a studio tucked beneath the Williamsburg Bridge in Brooklyn, land native to the Lenape people — Devery's COVID-safe face mask, even demeanor, and petite frame all threaten to keep her from being noticed.
+For an actress draped in designer clothing and primped to the nines for a big photo shoot, Devery Jacobs is impressively cool.
+Even under bright lights at Industria — a studio tucked beneath the Williamsburg Bridge in Brooklyn, land native to the Lenape people — Devery's face mask, even demeanor, and petite frame all threaten to keep her from being noticed.
 But the rose, pale yellow, tangerine, and aqua watercolors on the Mira Mikati dress she's wearing are working just as hard to expose her star quality.
 Devery is both polite and quiet, reserved and confident; a quick stare in the mirror here, a practice pose there, and she's convinced she can work the look.

 Affirmation would continue to find its way to Devery's work.
 For American Gods, she channeled her queer identity and tenacity into Sam Black Crow, a two-spirit Cherokee character.
-Her roles on comedies like Rutherford Falls and Reservation Dogs allowed her to share in the presentation of Native humor.
-For the latter, Devery experienced the fullness of working alongside an entirely Indigenous cast and crew.
+Her roles on comedies like Rutherford Falls and Reservation Dogs allowed her to share in Native humor.
+For the latter, Devery enjoyed the fullness of working alongside an entirely Indigenous cast and crew.
 Cocreated by Seminole/Muscogee filmmaker Sterlin Harjo and Māori powerhouse Taika Waititi, the FX dramedy captures the life and times of four rebellious Indigenous teenagers in Harjo's native Oklahoma.
-Working on the show marked the first time Devery saw Indigenous traditions, like letting the elders eat first, honored on set.
+Working on the show marked the first time Devery saw Indigenous traditions, like letting elders eat first, honored on set.

 Before banking the role of Elora Danan Postoak, Devery reached out to Sterlin with a heads up that she'd be auditioning.
 At the time, he just couldn't see the older, more sophisticated actress playing a scrappy teenager.
 "I think back to thinking that maybe it wouldn't work, and I can't imagine that now.
 She has this quiet, undeniable strength and power that she possesses as a human being — that she doesn't have to talk about, that she doesn't have to show, but it's there."
 Sterlin gets choked up.
 "I feel weak next to her.
 I feel like she holds me up.
 And I feel like she has been that for this project."
 This kind of high praise is not hard to come by from Devery's friends, collaborators, and peers.